FluffyMaguro/SC2_Coop_Overlay/README.md

 # How to use
 1. Extract the archive
-2. Run the executable
+2. Run the executable (SCO.exe)
-3. The app will show after few seconds
-4. In StarCraft II set display mode to Windowed fullscreen (borderless)

-![Screenshot](./Screenshots/Display.jpg)
+4. Some anti-virus programs are very sensitive to packaged python apps.
+If you have issues, add an exception to your anti-virus for the directory the app is in.
 5. Use hotkeys or buttons in the app to control the overlay.
 It will show automatically after each game as well.
-6. Some anti-virus programs are very sensitive to packaged python apps.
-If you have issues, add an exception to your anti-virus for the directory the app is in.
+5. In StarCraft II set display mode to Windowed fullscreen (borderless)

+![Screenshot](./Screenshots/Display.jpg)

 # The app